Avadhesh817/Object-Detection-For-Blind-People-with-Voice-Alert/README.md

 # Object-Detection-For-Blind-People-with-Voice-Alert
-This app detects the things in the surrounding and pronounces the names, so that **the blind people can know, find the objects in their surroundings.**
+This app detects the things in the surrounding and **speaks the names out**, so that **the blind people can know, find the objects in their surroundings.**
 It uses **mobilnet-ssd** model.
 Using **TensorflowLite** the model was incorporated into the android application.
 <img src="https://github.com/Avadhesh817/Object-Detection-For-Blind-People-with-Voice-Alert/assets/95118796/b5656e92-99ea-48a7-ad43-414b8c8083f0" width="250" height="500">